ibexa/documentation-user/docs/pim/work_with_product_page_urls.md

 - Measurement
 - Selection

-You can use attributes identifiers in the URL alias pattern field.
+You can use many attributes identifiers as well as fields identifiers in the URL alias pattern field.
-A customized URL is short and easy to remember.

-It can help to understand what the product is about just by reading the link.
-It improves the user experience and reduces bounce rates on the website.

 Having keyword-rich URLs also improves the product's visibility in search engine results and boost the page's ranking in search results..